The Immoralist: Michel

 Michel was raised by both his mother and father until his mother's death, when he was fifteen.
 Although she had raised him with strict Huguenot values, he did not observe these values later in his life.
 He applied the austerity his upbringing had produced in him to his studies.
 By the age of twenty he was fluent in French, Latin, Greek, Hebrew, Sanskrit, Persian and Arabic.
 He entered academia around this time, when he wrote the "Essay on Phrygian Religious Customs".
 The essay was published under his father's name and gained praise.
 At the age of twenty-five, Michel's father was on his deathbed.
 To please his father, Michel hastily married Marceline.

 Shortly after wedding Marceline, Michel and his wife go on their honeymoon to Tunis.
 Michel is disappointed by the first ruins he sees in El Djem.
 Shortly after leaving El Djem, Michel becomes very ill.
 His illness was diagnosed as tuberculosis and it was unlikely he would survive.
 Marceline takes him to Biskra, Algeria, where he may recover.
-Michel slowly recovers under his wife's constant care and with a new found zeal for life after interacting with some of the local children.
+Michel slowly recovers under his wife's constant care and with a new found zeal for life after becoming sexually involved with some of the local children.
 He slowly recovers and the couple leave North Africa through Tunis.
 While traveling between, Tunis, Malta, and Syracuse, Michel realizes that he has changed.
 The trip concludes after the couple travel through Italy.

 The couple return to La Morinière, an estate owned by Michel.
-Shortly after the couple arrive, Bocage, the properties caretaker, shows Michel his property and mentions that his son Charles will soon return from an experimental farm in Alençon.
+Shortly after the couple arrive, Bocage, the property's caretaker, shows Michel his property and mentions that his son Charles will soon return from an experimental farm in Alençon.
 Although initially uninterested, Michel takes great interest in Charles' company and gentle nature.
 As time passes, Bocage tells Michel that Charles will be returning to Alençon.
 Soon after Michel and his wife, who is now pregnant, move back to Paris.